apache/pekko/docs/src/main/paradox/stream/stream-io.md

 In this example we implement a rather naive Read Evaluate Print Loop client over TCP.
-Let's say we know a server has exposed a simple command line interface over TCP, and would like to interact with it using Akka Streams over TCP.
+Let's say we know a server has exposed a simple command line interface over TCP, and would like to interact with it using Pekko Streams over TCP.
 To open an outgoing connection socket we use the `outgoingConnection` method:

 Scala